Nauder/walk-assist/README.md

 - RESTful API built with Flask for blind navigation assistance.
 - Utilizes Alchemy for object-relational mapping.
 - PostgreSQL database for storage and retrieval of location and user information.
+- Authentication and authorization for standard and admin users through JWT.

 ## Getting Started